-The core stabilizes you as your running and the stronger mid-section you have the less fatigued you are going to feel at maximal efforts.
+The core stabilizes you as you're running.
+Also, the stronger mid-section is the less fatigued you are going to feel at maximal efforts.

-Plank repetitions such as 5x1min w/30 second rest starting off moving up to 20x1min with equal rest are great options to incorporate into your weekly training regimen.
+Plank workouts are great options to incorporate into your weekly training regimen.

 4. Implement fartlek training into your training